ram-pi/UDF-Flink-Example/README.md

 # UDF-Flink-JWrinker

-This contains repo contains sample UDF command which checks for 90 percent match
+This repository includes a sample UDF function which checks the percentage of  match between two strings.
 # Generate JAR

-1. Execute the below command to generate the JAR File which we need to upload using CLI.
+1. To generate the necessary JAR File for upload via the CLI, execute the command below.

 ```